Our Services

 Health & Personal Care

 Each week, we host community health workers who can provide simple first aid, sign people up for food assistance and health insurance, and refer people to medical appointments.
-We also provide first aid packages that contain written instructions and items for treating feet and hands as well as skin lesions, cuts, bruises, lice and more.
+We work with Our Streets and Meals on Us PDX to offer hot nutritious meals several days a week at the Hub.
+We provide first aid packages that contain written instructions and items for treating feet and hands as well as skin lesions, cuts, bruises, lice and more.
+Finally, we help patrons connect with Portland Street Medicine & peer support specialists who help our community members navigate urgent needs at local Hospitals.
 We also hand out each year thousands of free personal care items – such as razors, combs, socks, tampons, and condoms.

 Clothing & Bedding Exchange